 Heriot-Watt Engage is the University's initiative to promote, stimulate and support public engagement activities by the research community.

 Heriot-Watt Engage was established in 2013 to build upon Heriot-Watt's partnership with the Beltane Network, one of six UK Beacons for Public Engagement funded by Research Councils UK, the Funding Councils and the Wellcome Trust.
 In 2015, the work of Heriot-Watt Engage was recognised by their award for Public Engagement and Advocacy from ARMA, the Association of Researcher Managers and Administrators.
 In 2017, the University was awarded an RCUK/UKRI SEEPER grant to create, enrich and embed a culture where excellent public engagement with research (PER) is more effectively and strategically supported.

 There are a variety of skills that help make public engagement events successful, skills that are also important for research communication in general.
 Training currently available to Heriot-Watt academics, researchers and students can be found on the personal development portal.
 If you are a member of staff or student at Heriot-Watt University, you can find out more information about this on our Sharepoint site.

-Dr Laura Wicks is the public engagement lead at Heriot-Watt.
+Dr Laura Wicks is the Public Engagement Lead at Heriot-Watt University.
 She developed and leads the multi-award-winning public engagement initiative for the University.
 Within this role, she supports, stimulates and promotes public engagement activities across the University, with the vision of embedding public engagement activities into academic life, building on the University's strong history of public engagement with local, national and international communities.